Campus Security Authorities

 2. Non-police people of offices responsible for campus security.
 These CSAs have security presence or access control authority on university property, including, but not limited to, security guards, student patrol officers, security staff at athletic events, and student ID checkers for the Division of Campus Recreation.

 3. Officials with significant responsibility for student and campus activities category is defined broadly to ensure complete coverage and thorough reporting of crimes.
 To determine which individuals or organizations are CSAs, consider job functions that involve relationships with students.
 Look for officials (not support staff) whose functions involve relationships with students.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the university.
 If someone has significant responsibility for student and campus activities, she or he is a CSA.
-Some examples of CSAs in this category include, but are not limited to: deans, student affairs professionals, student housing staff, athletic director/assistant directors, coaches, student activities coordinators, student judicial officers, and faculty/staff advisers to student organizations.
+Some examples of CSAs in this category include, but are not limited to: deans, student affairs professionals, student housing staff, athletic director/assistant directors, coaches, student activities coordinators, Title IX Coordinator, student judicial officers, faculty/staff advisors to student organizations, Director of Health Center, victim advocates, and faculty/staff who lead University sponsored student travel.

 4. Any individual or organization specified in an institution’s statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.